-I know Asian meals could be daunting to make as most of them take lots of time and use ingredients that are very difficult to find, if you're not living in Asian countries.
+I know Asian meals could be daunting to make as most of them take lots of time and use ingredients that are very difficult to find if you're not living in an Asian country.

 But fear not, that's why I'm here.
 To make your Asian-food-loving experience easier.